RISCV-on-Microsemi-FPGA/RISC-V-Creative-Board/Example_Software_Projects/miv-rv32im-systick-blinky/README.txt

 This example displays a message on HyperTerminal then echoes back characters typed in HyperTerminal.

-The LEDs will toggle every time the Systic interrupt is asserted.
+The LEDs will toggle every time the Systick interrupt is asserted.